Rangiriri railway station: Incidents

+During construction, a member of the militia was injured when part of a cutting fell down in 1874.

 A goods train was derailed by wrongly set points in 1884.

+11 trucks fell in the swamp about 0.75 mi south of the station, when a bridge collapsed due to flooding on 18 January 1893.

 On a bridge north of Rangiriri a pedestrian was killed in 1914 and another in 1919.

 A rail worker was killed on a jigger to the north of the station in 1941.

 A truck driver was killed at the station site when the Northern Explorer hit his truck at Te Onetea Road level crossing on 27 February 2014.
 No one on the train was injured.